 In addition to the tuition fee paid prior to auditioning, a $260 Production Fee will be required if your student is cast.
-This fee helps to cover production costs (theater rental, lighting, sets, costumes, etc).
+This fee helps to cover production costs (theater rental, lighting, sets, costumes, show shirts, etc).

 Additional ancillary costs may include basic stage makeup (if you don’t have a kit already), show shoes, undergarments for the performances, tickets, and commuting/parking costs (many NJ families carpool!).